We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 However, be prepared for a hefty amount of winter weather.
 Anyone living in Grand Rapids knows that you’ll see 57.5 inches of snow during the fall and winter seasons, which is perfect if you prefer to be bundled up and surrounded by snowy bliss.

-Surviving the Snowiest Cities in the U.S.
+The Top 10 Snowiest Cities in the U.S.

 The cities that top this list are predominately located on the shores of Great Lakes, in the far North or in areas with high elevations.
 While 70+inches of snow each winter may sound scary, most residents will tell you they adjust to a life full of shoveling, snow days and driving precautions.